NautilusTrader

 ticks = wrangler.process(trades_df)

-Initialize a backtest engine
+Initialize the engine

 # Configure backtest engine